Skip to content

 • Nausea

-• Pain around injection sites
+• Mild pain around injection sites

 • Bruising and bumps at the injection sites

-• Increased sensitivity
+• Increased skin sensitivity (hyperesthesia)

 • Pain and/or burning sensation on the skin